 • Vectors and matrices

-• Introduce notations
+• Introduces notations

 • Subspace and linear independence